Bordeaux: Parliamentary representation

 The city area is represented by the following constituencies: Gironde's 1st, Gironde's 2nd, Gironde's 3rd, Gironde's 4th, Gironde's 5th, Gironde's 6th, Gironde's 7th.

 Education

 University

 During Antiquity, a first university had been created by the Romans in 286.
 The city was an important administrative centre and the new university had to train administrators.
 Only rhetoric and grammar were taught.
 Ausonius and Sulpicius Severus were two of the teachers.

 In 1441, when Bordeaux was an English town, the Pope Eugene IV created a university by demand of the archbishop Pey Berland.
 In 1793, during the French Revolution, the National Convention abolished the university, and replace them with the École centrale in 1796.
 In Bordeaux, this one was located in the former buildings of the college of Guyenne.
 In 1808, the university reappeared with Napoleon.
 Bordeaux accommodates approximately 70,000 students on one of the largest campuses of Europe (235 ha).

-The University of Bordeaux is divided into four: